Anilskd/Anilskd/README.md

 <!--
 **Anilskd/Anilskd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+I'm Anil🙋‍♂️, a final year CSE student with a great passion for programming, a tech enthusiast with passion to solve problems and to make things.
+I'm a Python Enthusiast🐍.
+Apart from coding I always enjoy meeting new people and hearing about their perspectives about how different things work 🤓.
+Please don’t hesitate to reach out if you want to share thoughts about emerging tech or anything else.

 Here are some ideas to get you started: